cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sexual-health-Kids-are-creative-when-we-havent-explained-enough.md

 Note that as of the writing of this article, this app requires a one-time $1 in-app purchase to include the urogenital/reproductive system.

 <div class="clear"></div>
-<h2>Encyclopedic Reference Book Series for Kids</h2>
+<h2>Classic Reference Book Series for Kids</h2>

-Created in consultation with experts, the following three books by Robie Harris and Michael Emberley cover a wide variety of topics, making each of them great for reading over several sittings and keeping around as a reference.
+Created in consultation with experts, the following three books by Robie Harris and Michael Emberley cover a wide variety of topics, making each of them great for reading over several sittings and keeping around as an encyclopedic reference.
 Using plenty of sketches and colorful drawings, the authors have created engaging books that are likely to hold your child’s attention.

 <h3><i>It’s Perfectly Normal</i></h3>
 <div class="float right side">